omega-gg/documentation/consulting/README.md

 You have an existing multimedia application that works very well on a given platform and you would like to bring it to new platforms.
-Yet, given its current implementation you're not sure how to port the existing codebase and deploy it to these new grounds with different hardware and requirements in terms of UI / UX.
+Yet, given its current implementation you're not sure how to port the existing codebase and deploy it to these new grounds with their different hardware and UI / UX requirements.

-We'll clone and port your application while retaining the specific functionalities of your current application.
-That way you can explore new platforms while keeping your existing application for a specific hardware / platform scenario.
+We'll clone and port your application while retaining its specific functionalities.
+That way you can explore new platforms while keeping your existing application for a specific scenario.

 As a second step, you might consider moving everything on the same codebase.
 Effectively pushing your application on multiple platforms from a single codebase.
 This will give you a substantial